Fear of the Dark: The Night Doctors in Folk Belief and Historical Reality

 At the heart of night-doctor belief is the use of fear as a means of social control.
 With the potential for slave revolts always present, slave-owners relied on a variety of tactics to maintain obedience among their slaves.
 In addition to laws restricting access to education, free movement and general privileges, an informal system of psychological control was developed in order to stifle potentially rebellious initiative among the slave populations.
 Such tactics continued to be used after slavery’s abolition and played an important role in maintaining a culture of southern white supremacy well into the twentieth century.

-Additionally, an informal Night Patrol system was used by plantation owners to keep watch over slave populations after nightfall.
-Commonly known as “patterollers” due to the sound of their horse-drawn wagons, these men would whip slaves who were caught traveling at night without a pass, block roadways into town and break up social and religious gatherings.
-Although violence was the primary means of enforcing obedience, patterollers were also known to disguise themselves as ghosts, witches and devils, or else used stage props such as “a rotating false head, which gave the appearance of all-around vision,” as both a means of psychological intimidation and personal amusement.
+During the antebellum period, many slave-holders relied on an informal patrol system to keep watch over their slave populations.
+Night Patrols – commonly known as “patterollers” due to the sound of their horse-drawn wagons – were volunteer groups that would capture and whip slaves who were caught traveling at night without a pass, block roadways into town and break up social and religious gatherings.
+Although violence was the primary means of enforcing obedience, many patterollers were also known to disguise themselves as ghosts or devils and use stage props such as “a rotating false head, which gave the appearance of all-around vision,” as both a means of psychological intimidation and personal amusement.
 Other props included noisemakers, headless disguises, fake horns and stilts to give the appearance of ghosts floating above the ground.

-Rumors circulated between slave communities of the various nocturnal phantoms that haunted the countryside, “add[ing] a supernatural dimension to an atmosphere already fetid with fear and rich with the promise of violence.”
-They spread rapidly, with few opportunities for verification, and each re-telling only added to the frightening impact of the original story.
+In reality, direct encounters with the crude costumes and clunky props of the patterollers did little to convince disobedient slaves that they were being stalked by the supernatural.
+They recognized the threat of night encounters with white men in disguise, often armed and drunk, for what it was.
+However, shared stories of such confrontations often lent themselves to exaggeration and rumors began to circulate of the various nocturnal phantoms that haunted the countryside, “add[ing] a supernatural dimension to an atmosphere already fetid with fear and rich with the promise of violence.”
+They spread rapidly, with few opportunities for verification, and each re-telling only added to their frightening impact within slave communities.

-Despite the defeat of the Confederacy and an end to the institution of slavery, the tactics and costumes of the Night Patrols continued to be used by clandestine vigilante groups who terrorized the Southern countryside – the most infamous being the Ku Klux Klan.
+Despite the defeat of the Confederacy and the formal end of slavery marked by passage of the Thirteenth Amendment, the tactics and costumes of the Night Patrols continued to be used by clandestine vigilante groups who terrorized the Southern countryside – the most infamous being the Ku Klux Klan.

-The original Klan grouping was formed in 1865 by a handful of ex-Confederate soldiers in Pulaski, Tennessee.
+The original Klan grouping was formed on December 24, 1865, by a handful of ex-Confederate soldiers in Pulaski, Tennessee.
 Initially conceived of as something of a mischievous social club, the first phase of the organization “relied almost exclusively on the Black’s fear of ghosts, intimidating them by capitalizing on their known superstitions.”
 This largely came in the form of public demonstrations, targeted pranks and low-level acts of vandalism.
 Members dressed in white sheets or ghoulish masks and paraded through town at night, presenting themselves as “ghosts of Confederate dead who returned to earth by way of Hell.”

 An ex-slave named Lorenzo Ezell, from Spartanburg County, South Carolina, recalled, “Dey all dress up in sheets and make up like spirit.
 Dey groan around and say dey been kilt wrongly and come back for justice.
 One man, he look just like ordinary man, but he spring up about eighteen feet high all of a sudden.
 Another say he so thirsty he ain’t have no water since he been kilt at Manassas Junction.
 He ask for water and he just kept pourin’ it in.
 Us think he sure must be a spirit to drink dat much water.
 Course he not drinkin’ it, he pourin’ it in a bag under he sheet.”